Fees for a Critical Skills Employment Permit in Ireland

 Green Cards can be granted to certain types of jobs with salaries between 30000 and 60000 euro

-An application must be made on the official form from the Department of Jobs Enterprise and Innovation.
+An application can be made on the website of the Department of Jobs Enterprise and Innovation.
 There are up to three stages in the passage of an employment permit application:

 1. Pre-check Stage.
 A variety of basic checks are carried out – if an application is found to be wanting (e.g. application does not include required documentation) then the application is ‘rejected’ as incomplete.
 This is not a refusal – it merely requests the applicant to make the necessary changes to complete the application.
 The applicant can resubmit the corrected application.
 Once the application passes the Pre-Check Stage and when the associated cheques/EFT payments are recorded it is then placed in the processing queue.